affinity-team/slate/source/includes/_list-entries.md

 resources corresponding to the provided list will be returned.
-If the `page_size` is passed in as a parameter, an object with two fields: `list_entries` and `next_page_token` are returned. `list_entries` maps to an array of up to `page_size` list entries.b `next_page_token` includes a token to be sent along with the next request as the `page_token` parameter to fetch the next page of results.
+If the `page_size` is passed in as a parameter, an object with two fields: `list_entries` and `next_page_token` are returned. `list_entries` maps to an array of up to `page_size` list entries. `next_page_token` includes a token to be sent along with the next request as the `page_token` parameter to fetch the next page of results.
 Each list entry in the both cases includes all the attributes as specified in the [list entry resource](#the-list-entry-resource) section above.